Layton Park Theatre

 1 person favorited this theater

-The LAYTON PARK THEATRE was not named after any real park, but the neighborhood in which it was located became known that way due to a subdivision developer using a picturesque name in 1886.
-The fact that it was located on Layton Blvd. (part of So.
-27th St.) did give rise to its original name: the BOULEVARD in 1911, a pivotal year that saw the rise of the transitional BUTTERFLY theater downtown.
-While this area on the south side of Milwaukee at Lincoln Ave. was not the ‘ritzy’ quality of downtown, it was a prosperous street of noble homes, but not quite mansions.
+The Layton Park Theatre was not named after any real park, but the neighborhood in which it was located became known that way due to a subdivision developer using a picturesque name in 1886.
+The fact that it was located on Layton Boulevard (part of S. 27th Street) did give rise to its original name: the Boulevard in 1911, a pivotal year that saw the rise of the transitional Butterfly Theatre downtown.
+While this area on the south side of Milwaukee at Lincoln Avenue was not the ‘ritzy’ quality of downtown, it was a prosperous street of noble homes, but not quite mansions.
 This location therefore attracted an early Polish immigrant, Frank Rogosky, to buy the corner lot and develop a traditional photoplay ‘parlor’ on that site.
 Its facade was 60-ft wide of brown brick, but with a fine white terra cotta arch three stories high on the four story facade.
 Typical of its day, it was studded with light bulbs and fronted a recessed entry in the center of which was an island box office.
-The rest of the facade was marked by ornaments in the same terra cotta including a name sign almost the width of the building that originally said “BOULEVARD”.
+The rest of the facade was marked by ornaments in the same terra cotta including a name sign almost the width of the building that originally said ‘Boulevard’.

 There were no marquees or vertical signs then, and the facade illuminated its custom-painted signs for each attraction with two carbon arc globe lamps on arms protruding from either side of the wall out over the sidewalk.
 It was almost a daily job replacing the carbon rods as they burned away, so it was with delight that theater owners welcomed the advent of larger, brighter incandescent bulbs which made these fixtures obsolete not long after installation.